yokadi/yokadi.github.com/README.markdown

 ### Encrypt your tasks

 Whenever you want to protect your todo list data, yokadi provide a simple mechanism to encrypt a task title or description.
-This is usefull when you store passwords like tasks or notes.
+This is useful  when you store passwords like tasks or notes.

 Let's encrypt a task and a note title with the -c option: